optuna/optuna/docs/source/faq.rst

 For the case of 2
 ================================

-This can be achieved by using RDB or sqlite.
+This can be achieved by using RDB.
 However, if you cannot install RDB or sqlite, it is not supported, so if you have a request, please make an Issue.

 For more information about 2., see TutorialEasyParallelization_.